Skip to main content

 3 - Exporting

 Build your project.
-If VRCOSC is already open you can reload the modules to load your test module by going into the app's settings, Advanced, and turning on Debug Mode.
-You'll now see a new debug tab has appeared which has a button to reload the modules.
-Clicking this should result in your module appearing on the module listing page.
+If VRCOSC is already open you can reload the modules to load your test module by going into the app's debug settings and clicking the reload modules from disk button.
+This should result in your module appearing in the module list.

 4 - Publishing